 Since South Florida is home to two types of termites, it's not surprising we get a lot of questions about identifying and treating these wood destroying insects.
 Keep scrolling down to review some of the more frequently asked questions our termite control technicians receive out in the field.

 What are the signs I might have a termite problem?

-A type of pest that stays behind the scenes kind of pest, termites create significant damage to structures out of the public eye.
+A type of pest that stays behind the scenes, termites create significant damage to structures out of the public eye.
 Signs of a possible termite infestation include termite swarming (in spring), earthen mud tubes on foundation walls, support piers, and floor joists, and sawdust-like remnants near tiny holes in wood.

 What is a termite swarm, and what should I do if I experience one?

 A termite swarm is when winged termites disperse and take flight to start new colonies.
 Subterranean termites typically swarm in the spring of the year on warm days following rain; swarms can last several hours.
 If there is a termite swarm inside your house close off that room and try to collect a few samples to show your Hoffer Pest Solutions technician or inspector.
 Drywood and subterranean termites swarm around dusk.

-What is the difference between a drywood termite and subterranean termite?
+What is the difference between a drywood and subterranean termite?

 The main difference between drywood and subterranean termites is that subterranean termites live and invade a structure through the soil around a structure; drywood termites will fly up to a structure and will infest through the wood of the structure, often in attics.